siwaar/Tennis_prediction/README.md

 python main.py
 ```

-## Predict results for a new dataset
+## Predict results for a new dataset using a python script
 In the config file : `config.yaml`, you need to specify :

 `data_to_predict_csv_path` : The path for the new datatset to predict, example : 'data/data_to_predict.csv' and run :